Blazemeter/HLSPlugin/README.md

 The HLS protocol provides a reliable, cost-effective means of delivering continuous and long-form video over the Internet.
 It allows a receiver to adapt the bitrate of the media to the current network conditions, in order to maintain uninterrupted playback at the best possible quality.

+For more information related to HLS, please refer to the  [wikipedia page](https://en.wikipedia.org/wiki/HTTP_Live_Streaming) or to one informative page [this one](https://tools.ietf.org/html/rfc8216).

 #### In a HTTP Live Streaming process:

 - The audio/video to be streamed is reproduced by a media encoder at different quality levels, bitrates and resolutions.
 Each version is called a variant.